Source code for django.db.models.sql.compiler

 from django.db.transaction import TransactionManagementError

-from django.utils.deprecation import (
+from django.utils.functional import cached_property

 )